Using consumer fireworks still banned in Coralville; leave the show in the skies to the pros

 Discharging fireworks is dangerous and risks injury, fire, and property damage.
 The sound of fireworks exploding can distress pets, veterans suffering from Post-Traumatic Stress Disorder, and children.

-Coralville’s annual 4thFest fireworks display is scheduled to take place on July 4 after dark in S.T.
-Morrison Park; the show typically begins around 9:45 pm.
+Coralville’s 4thFest fireworks show is scheduled to take place on July 4 at S.T.
+Morrison Park, 1513 7th Street, beginning at 9:45 pm.
 Coralville’s fireworks are discharged by trained pyrotechnicians from the Coralville Fire Department.
+The fireworks will stream live on the City’s Facebook page.
+4thFest fireworks